The Stages of Publishing: After the Book DealJun 05, 2022

 If you’re looking for somewhere to get a head start… You can order your copy of Double Booked here.

-Described by Laura Kay as ‘the queer romcom I’ve been waiting for – a fresh and fun take on finding yourself stuck between two worlds,’ Lily Lindon’s debut novel Double Booked is published by Head of Zeus on June 9th, 2022.
-Pre-order your copy now.
+Described by Laura Kay as ‘the queer romcom I’ve been waiting for – a fresh and fun take on finding yourself stuck between two worlds,’ Lily Lindon’s debut novel Double Booked was published by Head of Zeus on June 9th, 2022.
+Order your copy now.

 Editor at The Novelry